iodepo/odis-arch/book/users/qlever.md

 Make sure the command ```qlever``` is now in your PATH variable.
 You may need to modify your path variable to ensure it is.

-First, creat a working directory for the ODIS graph to live in on your system.
+First, create a working directory for the ODIS graph to live in on your system.
 Call this anything you wish, here I will use ```odis-oih-graph```.

-Then change diretory, cd, into that new directory and run the following commands from there.
+Then change directory, cd, into that new directory and run the following commands from there.

 ```bash